YanivP/kuberfest/README.md

 If you got all the way here, congrats!
 If not, drop me a note.

+## Where to go from here?
+The dmeo project you ran in the step before uses a Docker container which was pre-built for the purpose of the demo.
+If you want to build your own Docker container, you'll have to edit the relevant files and direct the project to your own Dockerhub account.

+1. Edit the `image` value in `docker-compose.yaml` to your own repository.
+1. Edit the `REPOSITORY` value in the demo project's `./kuberfest/variables.py` to the same repository.
+1. Run `kbf . --build --push` to build and push your new container.
+1. Run the same commands such as `kbf . --start_minikube --deploy --development --init_db` to see that everything is running correctly.

 ## Motivation
 This framework is developed as a way to thoroughly study Kubernetes and on-the-way automate some of the processes in professional projects I'm working on.
 If you have any comments on the way I'm doing things don't hesitate to shoot me an email :)